- Appointment of a Dissertation Committee

 Putting your Dissertation in a Black Snap Binder

 The final oral examination is a two-hour examination scheduled according to the guidelines outlined above.
 Attendance by the candidate and all members of the final oral commission, which consists of the dissertation committee and the two outside readers, is required.
 Please also note that attendance at the final oral examination is restricted to the candidate and members of the final oral commission.
-Other members of the University community may attend as observers with the permission of the Dissertation Committee Chairperson, however, The Office of Research and Doctoral Studies must be notified in advance.
+Other members of the University community may attend as observers with the permission of the Dissertation Committee Chairperson, however, The Office of Research must be notified in advance.

 The following policies pertain to the voting procedures for the final oral examination.